 National Institutes of Health - The Summer Internship Program (SIP) at NIH provides an opportunity to spend the summer working side-by-side with some of the leading scientists in the world in an environment devoted exclusively to biomedical research.

-Rockefeller University (New York, New York) - The Rockefeller University, one of the nation's premier centers for scientific research, invites college sophomores and juniors to apply for a unique summer research opportunity.
+Rockefeller University (New York, N.Y.) - Rockefeller University invites sophomores and juniors to apply for a summer research opportunity.
 The 10-week Summer Undergraduate Research Fellowship (SURF) program allows students to work with leading scientists in a broad range of areas including biochemistry, structural biology and chemistry; molecular, cell and developmental biology; immunology, virology and microbiology; neuroscience; physics and mathematical biology.
 Additional program features include: a faculty lecture series organized especially for summer fellows, a journal club, workshops on presentation skills, interview skills and applying to graduate school, and social activities.
-The summer concludes with a poster session where summer fellows present their work to the Rockefeller community.
+The summer concludes with a poster session where summer fellows present their work to the campus community.

-Rutgers, The State University of New Jersey - Rutgers, The State University of New Jersey, invites HHMI grantees (from either an economically/educationally disadvantaged background, from groups traditionally underrepresented in the sciences, a first generation college student, a student who does not have opportunities for intensive research at his/her home university, or someone who has followed a non-traditional path to college) with interest in future PhD or MD/PhD to participate in our highly successful summer biomedical research program, RISE (Research In Science and Engineering).
-RISE is jointly sponsored by two of the nation's leading public research institutions -- Rutgers, the State University of New Jersey and the University of Medicine & Dentistry of New Jersey (UMDNJ).
-We have a vibrant campus, conveniently located only an hour from New York City and Philadelphia.
-We choose 20-25 outstanding college undergraduates to participate in cutting edge research in the sciences, math, and engineering under the guidance of prominent faculty mentors.
-An attractive financial support package includes a substantial stipend, free on-campus housing for eligible participants, and travel reimbursement.
+Rutgers, The State University of New Jersey - Rutgers invites HHMI grantees (from either an economically/educationally disadvantaged background, from groups traditionally underrepresented in the sciences, a first-generation college student, a student who does not have opportunities for intensive research at his/her home university, or someone who has followed a non-traditional path to college) with interest in future Ph.D. or M.D./Ph.D. to participate in a summer biomedical research program, RISE (Research In Science and Engineering).
+RISE is jointly sponsored by two institutions -- Rutgers and the University of Medicine & Dentistry of New Jersey (UMDNJ).
+We choose 20-25 outstanding college undergraduates to participate in cutting-edge research in the sciences, math, and engineering under the guidance of faculty mentors.
+Financial support includes a stipend, free on-campus housing for eligible participants, and travel reimbursement.

-St. Jude Children's Research Hospital (Memphis, TN) - Top science students are invited to apply for the NIH/NCI-funded Pediatric Oncology Education (POE) Program.
-The program offers a unique opportunity for students preparing for careers in the biomedical sciences, medicine, and pharmacy to gain biomedical and oncology research experience.
+St. Jude Children's Research Hospital (Memphis, Tenn.) - Top science students are invited to apply for the NIH/NCI-funded Pediatric Oncology Education (POE) Program.
+The program offers an opportunity for students preparing for careers in the biomedical sciences, medicine, and pharmacy to gain biomedical and oncology research experience.
 Undergraduate POEs participate in basic oncology research, clinical and basic research conferences and a daily core lecture series designed specifically for POEs.
 A primary goal of the POE program is to encourage students to pursue a career in cancer research.
-Thus, we are particularly interested in highly qualified students with a serious career interest in cancer research, either as a clinical scientist or laboratory-based research scientist.
-All participants create a presentation on their research project and submit a report on their research project written in the style of a journal in which their mentor publishes.
+We are particularly interested in highly qualified students with a serious career interest in cancer research, either as a clinical scientist or laboratory-based research scientist.
+All participants create a presentation on their research project and submit a report on their research project.

 U.S. Department of Energy Science Undergraduate Laboratory Internships (SULI) - This program places students in paid internships in Science and Engineering at any of several Department of Energy facilities.
 Science Undergraduate Laboratory Internships are available at many National Laboratories and at DOE Headquarters.